SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Boolean (True | False)``

-    When **True**, the PFM will filter out points in white ares of the image.
+    When **True**, the PFM will filter out points in white areas of the image.

 ----